amanirshad/Doc1Mg/README.md

  flutter_chatBot
-Chatbot to tell facts about Flutter.
+Chatbot to tell your Disease on the basis of the symptoms as well as some home remedies told by the users also includes small talks and much more.